Rashidun Caliphate: Ridda Wars

 Troubles emerged soon after Muhammad's death, threatening the unity and stability of the new community and state.
-Apostasy (in the form of refusal to obey and pay revenue to Abu Bakr), spread to every tribe in the Arabian Peninsula with the exception of the people in Mecca and Medina, the Banu Thaqif in Ta'if, and the Bani Abdul Qais of Oman.
-In some cases, entire tribes apostatised.
+Apostasy (in the form of new claimants to prophethood and the refusal of obedience and payment of taxes to Abu Bakr), spread to every tribe in the Arabian Peninsula with the exception of the people in Mecca and Medina, the Banu Thaqif in Taif, and the Banu Abd al-Qays of Oman.
+In some cases, entire tribes apostatized.
 Others merely withheld zakat, the alms tax, without formally challenging Islam.
-Many tribal leaders made claims to prophethood; some made it during the lifetime of Muhammad.
-The first incident of apostasy was fought and concluded while Muhammad still lived; a supposed prophet Aswad Ansi arose and invaded South Arabia; he was killed on 30 May 632 (6 Rabi' al-Awwal, 11 Hijri) by Governor Fērōz of Yemen, a Persian Muslim.
+Many tribal leaders also made claims to prophethood; some even did so during the lifetime of Muhammad.
+The first incident of apostasy was fought and concluded while Muhammad still lived; a supposed prophet Aswad Ansi arose and invaded South Arabia; he was killed on 30 May 632 (6 Rabi' al-Awwal, 11 Hijri) by the Persian Muslim governor Fayruz al-Daylami.
 The news of his death reached Medina shortly after the death of Muhammad.
-The apostasy of al-Yamama was led by another supposed prophet, Musaylimah, who arose before Muhammad's death; other centers of the rebels were in the Najd, Eastern Arabia (known then as al-Bahrayn) and South Arabia (known as al-Yaman and including the Mahra).
+The apostasy of al-Yamama was led by another supposed prophet, Musaylima, who arose before Muhammad's death; other centers of the rebels were in the Najd, Eastern Arabia (known then as al-Bahrayn) and South Arabia (known as al-Yaman and including the Mahra).
 Many tribes claimed that they had submitted to Muhammad and that with Muhammad's death, their allegiance was ended.
 Caliph Abu Bakr insisted that they had not just submitted to a leader but joined an ummah (أُمَّـة, community) of which he was the new head.
 The result of this situation was the Ridda wars.

-The campaign against Apostasy or Ridda wars were fought and completed during the eleventh year of the Hijri.
+The campaign against apostasy or the Ridda wars were fought and completed during the eleventh year of the Hijri.
 The year 12 Hijri dawned on 18 March 633 with the Arabian peninsula united under the caliph in Medina.
 Abu Bakr divided the Muslim army into several corps.
-The strongest corps and the primary force of the Muslims was the corps of Khalid ibn al-Walid.
-This corps was used to fight the most powerful of the rebel forces.
+The strongest corps and the primary force of the Muslims was the corps of Khalid ibn al-Walid, which was used to fight the most powerful of the rebel forces.
 Other corps were given areas of secondary importance in which to bring the less dangerous apostate tribes to submission.
-Abu Bakr's plan was first to clear Najd and Western Arabia near Medina, then tackle Malik ibn Nuwayrah and his forces between the Najd and al-Bahrayn, and finally concentrate against the most dangerous enemy, Musaylimah and his allies in al-Yamama.
-After a series of successful campaigns Khalid ibn al-Walid defeated Musaylimah in the Battle of Yamama.
+Abu Bakr's plan was first to clear Najd and Western Arabia near Medina, then tackle Malik ibn Nuwayra and his forces between the Najd and al-Bahrayn, and finally concentrate against the most dangerous enemy, Musaylima and his allies in al-Yamama.
+After a series of successful campaigns Khalid ibn al-Walid defeated Musaylima in the Battle of Yamama.